At Redwood Meadows House on Friday, April 17th, 3-6 pm.

 Info is on the ENSC website, http://www.ucalgary.ca/ensc/

 We know that Bragg Creek is a special place.
 It’s in our name, in our forest and in our people.
+Our ecosystem services support a population of over a million people in the city of Calgary.
+We’re like the canaries in the coal mine.

 One of those special people is Mary Reid.
 Dr. Reid is the Director of the BSc Environmental Science Program at the University of Calgary.
 Their home in West Bragg Creek is “off the grid”.
 That means they produce their own energy.
 They don’t use the mechanical systems that the rest of us take for granted.
 Their home is a science project in itself.
 They aren’t alone.
 Another family, down the 762, also use alternative systems to operate their home.
 We’ve also got creative people, lawyers, entrepreneurs and innovators doing all kinds of extraordinary things – something to brag about.